Is your business ready to go global?

 Olivia Cotes-James

-Olivia is a leading menstrual equity educator and has been recognized in Forbes 30 Under 30 Class of 2021, Tatler Young Leader of Tomorrow 2021, Shanghai's Young Leader of the Year 2020, Hong Kong's Wellness Entrepreneur of the Year 2020.
+Olivia is a leading menstrual equity educator and has been recognized as Forbes 30 Under 30 Class of 2021, Asia Femtech Influencer of the Year 2023 and Cartier Women's Impact Fellow 2023.
 She is based in Hong Kong.

 Recommended For You